Personal name: Structure in humans

 In Spain and most Latin American countries, two surnames are used, one being the father's family name and the other being the mother's family name.
-In Spain, though, the second surname is frequently used if the first one is too common to allow an easy identification.
-For example, Former Spanish Prime Minister José Luis Rodríguez Zapatero is often called Zapatero.
+In Spain, the second surname is sometimes informally used alone if the first one is too common to allow an easy identification.
+For example, former Spanish Prime Minister José Luis Rodríguez Zapatero is often called just Zapatero.
 In Argentina, only the father's last name is used, in most cases.

-In Portugal, Brazil and most other Portuguese-speaking countries, at least two surnames are used, often three or four, typically some or none inherited from the mother and some or all inherited from the father, in that order.
+In most Portuguese-speaking countries typically two surnames are used, sometimes three or four, typically some or none inherited from the mother and some or all inherited from the father, in that order.
 Co-parental siblings most often share an identical string of surnames.
 For collation, shortening, and formal addressing, the last of these surnames is typically preferred.
-A Portuguese person named António de Oliveira Guterres would therefore be known commonly as António Guterres.
+A Portuguese person named António Manuel de Oliveira Guterres would therefore be known commonly as António Guterres.